lyuwenhan/vscode-extensions/zipper/README.md

 ---

 ## Safety

-- Protection against Zip Slip path traversal
+- Protection against Zip Slip path traversal attacks
-- All extracted files stay within the target directory
+- All extracted files are guaranteed to stay within the target directory

 ---